Soneliem/WAIUA/README.md

 I welcome any sort of contribution and am happy to take in any ~~hate/~~ feedback.
 Open source means open heart :)

+## Translations

+WAIUA Supports full localization and instructions to help with translations can be found in [Localization](https://github.com/Soneliem/WAIUA/blob/master/Localization.md)

 ## License

 Distributed under the MIT License.
 See the [license](https://github.com/Soneliem/WAIUA/blob/master/LICENSE) for more information.